-Made up of 14 prestigious PKD physicians and scientists, the Scientific Advisory Committee (SAC) oversees our research and medical programs aimed at discovering and delivering treatments for PKD.
-The SAC meets throughout the year to discuss relevant medical issues, provide guidance to our staff and review and approve research applications for grants and fellowships in the field of PKD science.
-All our materials and publications are approved by SAC members, who possess the highest level of experience and knowledge in PKD clinical and scientific work.
+Made up of 13 prestigious PKD physicians and scientists, the Scientific Advisory Panel (SAP) oversees our research and medical programs aimed at discovering and delivering treatments for PKD.
+The SAP meets throughout the year to discuss relevant medical issues, provide guidance to our staff and review and approve research applications for grants and fellowships in the field of PKD science.
+All our materials are approved by SAP members, who possess the highest level of experience and knowledge in PKD clinical and scientific work.